blahajjessie/13s-wiki/usage/interface.md

 Basic Usage of the `ssh` command is simple. ssh requires a few arguments:
-- the username (you set this in your )
+- the username (you set this when you installed ubuntu)
-- the server address (localhost, or your current local ip)
+- the server address (`localhost`, or your current local ip)
 - the port number (if you followed the guide, its 2222)

+We can also see the usage of the `ssh` command by just typing `ssh` into your terminal.
+It will print all possible flags and options.

+To connect to our virtual machine, we need to run `ssh <user>@localhost -p <port>`

+## Logging in
+You should now see a prompt asking you for your password.
+Type that in, and press enter.
+Your terminal may change a bit, and you are now logged into your Virtual machine via SSH.

+You have access to any files and programs on your virtual machine.
+To log out at any time, you can press `^d` (this is the same on a mac, not command), or type `exit` or `logout`.

+##